Urologic Robotic Surgery

 - Prostate cancer

 - Kidney dysfunction

 Dr. Christopher Evans, chair of the Department of Urology, talks about robotic-assisted surgery for urologic conditions, including prostatectomies.
 Read more in our FAQs...

-The state-of-art robotic surgery program at UC Davis has an experienced and highly trained team of surgeons, nurses and technicians.
+The state-of-art robotic surgery program at UC Davis Health has an experienced and highly trained team of surgeons, nurses and technicians.
 Three UC Davis urologists specialize in robotic-assisted surgery for urological conditions and perform dozens of procedures each month using the da Vinci® surgical system.